BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 ### Adaptase
 1. Make sure the Adaptase thermocycler program is on and that it has reached 37°C before loading the libraries.
-2. Quickly spin down *Denaturation Plate* and *Adaptase Plate*.
+2. Quickly spin down *Denaturation Plate*.
+Place back on ice.
-3. Using the Integra mini-96 12.5 µL pipettor, transfer 3 µL of sheared DNA from the **Denaturation Plate** into the **Adaptase Plate**.
+3. Using a P20 multichannel pipette, transfer 5 µL of the Adaptase reaction from the *Adaptase Reaction Tubes* into each well of the *Denaturation Plate*.
-4. Mix by pipetting or pulse-spin.
-Spin down.
+4. Mix by pipetting 10 times or pulse-spin.
+Seal plate.
+Quickly spin down.
 5. Place the *Adaptase Plate* in the thermocycler and run the *Adaptase Program*, detailed in the Appendix.

 ### Extension
-1. While the Adaptase program runs, ensure that Enzyme W4 is out on ice and is ready to be aliquoted before use in the Extension Master Mix.
+1. While the Adaptase program runs, ensure that Enzyme W4 is out on ice and is ready to be aliquoted before use in the *Extension Master Mix*.
 Be sure to pulse-spin the Extension Master Mix after the addition of Enzyme W4, and briefly spin it down.
 Keep on ice.
 2. Using a PCR strip tube, evenly aliquot the Extension Master Mix amongst the 8 tubes.
+3. Once the *Adaptase Program* concludes.
+Remove samples from the thermocycler and immediately load the *Extension Program* on the thermalcycler.
-3. Using a P20 multichannel pipette, aliquot 9.4 µL of the Extension Master Mix across a new 96-well plate or desired number of wells.
-Label this plate as the *Extension Plate*.
+4. Using a P20 multichannel pipette, aliquot 9.4 µL of the Extension Master Mix across all wells or desired number of wells.
 Keep on ice.
-4. Once the *Adaptase Program* concludes.
-Remove samples from the thermocycler and immediately load the *Extension Program*.
-5. Using the Integra mini-96 12.5 µL pipettor, transfer 8 µL from the *Adapatase Plate* to the *Extension Plate*.
-6. Mix by pipetting or pulse-spin.
+5. Mix by pipetting 10 times or pulse-spin.
+Seal plate.
 Spin down.
-7. With the thermocycler preheated to 98°C. Place the samples in the thermocycler and run the *Extension Program*.
+6. With the thermocycler preheated to 98°C. Place the samples in the thermocycler and run the *Extension Program*.
+7. While the program runs, place the contents of the *Post-Extension Cleanup Tube* into a multichannel reservoir.
+Be sure to have have vigorously vortexed beforehand.
-8. Once done with the *Extension Program*, proceed to bead cleanup with SPRISelect or AMPure XP beads.
+8. Once done with the *Extension Program*, remove plate from thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
-9. Using the Integra mini-96 125 µL, pipette 17.4 µL from the *Extension Plate* to the *Extension Bead Cleanup 1* plate.
+9. Using a P100, aliqout 20.88 µL of the SPRISelect or AMPure XP beads across all wells or desired number of wells.
-10. Mix by pipetting or pulse-spin.
+10. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 11. Incubate the libraries at room temperature for 5 minutes off-magnet.
+11. During the incubation, set up the 80% ethanol plate for use during the bead wash steps.
+Using a multichannel reservoir, pour 26 mL 80% ethanol within.
+With a P1000 multichannel, aliquot 260 µL of ethanol across a new 96-well plate.
+11. Transfer libraries to the Integra mini-96 125 µL pipettor.
+Place the magnet onto the platform, followed by the plate with beads.
+Be sure to set up another plate for waste generated during the cleanup.
-12. Place the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
+12. Incubate the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
-13. Remove and discard the clear supernatant; take care not to remove any beads.
+13. Remove and discard the clear supernatant (~38.3 µL); take care not to remove any beads.
 14. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
 Remove and discard the supernatant.
 15. Repeat the previous step for a second wash.
 16. Quickly spin down.
-17. Using the Integra mini-96 12.5 µL pipettor, remove any residual ethanol.
+17. Using the Integra mini-96 µL pipettor, remove any residual ethanol.
 18. Remove libraries from the magnet, and add 22 µL of nuclease-free water to elute.
 19. Mix by pipetting or pulse-spin.
 Spin down.
 20. Incubate for 5 minutes to elute DNA off beads.
 21. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
 Transfer 20 µL of supernatant into a new 96-well plate.
-22. If your input DNA was less than 1 ng, perform a secondary bead cleanup:
-    - Transfer 20 µL of supernatant from the previous step (*Extension Bead Cleanup 1*) to the *Extension Bead Cleanup 2* plate.
-    - Mix by pipetting or pulse-spin.
-Spin down.
-    - Incubate the libraries at room temperature for 5 minutes off-magnet.
-    - Place the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
-    - Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
-Remove and discard the supernatant.
-    - Repeat the previous step for a second wash.
-    - Quickly spin down.
-    - Using the Integra mini-96 12.5 µL pipettor, remove any residual ethanol.
-    - Remove libraries from the magnet, and add 22 µL of nuclease-free water to elute.
-    - Mix by pipetting or pulse-spin.
-Spin down.
-    - Incubate for 5 minutes to elute DNA off beads.
-    - Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
-Using the Integra mini-96 125 µL pipettor, transfer 20 µL of supernatant into a new 96-well plate.
+Label plate as *Post-Extension Plate*.
-23. Place in a speed vacuum and concentrate at the following specifications:
+22. Place in a speed vacuum and concentrate at the following specifications:
     - 37°C, 5 PSI, 10 - 20 minutes (Mode: V-AQ)
+    - While the samples are drying down, take Enzyme B3 out of the -20°C freezer to allow the enzyme to thaw before adding to the *Ligation Master Mix*.
-24. Add 4 µL of low EDTA TE Buffer, vortex to redissolve pellet, and briefly spin down.
-Label plate as *Post-Extension Plate*.
+23. Add 4 µL of low EDTA TE Buffer, vortex to redissolve pellet, and briefly spin down.

 >[!NOTE]
->Safe Stopping Point.
+> Safe Stopping Point.
 Samples can be briefly stored at 4°C or at -20°C overnight.

 ### Ligation
+1. Load the *Ligation Program* on the thermalcycler.
-1. Ensure the Ligation Master Mix is prepared.
+2. Ensure the *Ligation Master Mix* is prepared.
 Add Enzyme B3 just before use.
-2. Pulse-vortex the Master Mix, then briefly centrifuge.
-Keep the Master Mix on ice.
+3. Pulse-vortex the *Ligation Master Mix*, then briefly centrifuge.
+Keep the *Ligation Master Mix* on ice.
-3. Using a PCR strip tube, evenly aliquot the Extension Master Mix amongst the 8 tubes.
+4. Using a PCR strip tube, evenly aliquot the *Ligation Master Mix* amongst the 8 tubes.
-4. Using a P20 multichannel pipette, aliquot 4 µL of the Extension Master Mix across a new 96-well plate.
-Label this plate as the *Ligation Plate*.
+5. Using a P20 multichannel pipette, aliquot 4 µL of the *Ligation Master Mix* across the *Post-Extension Plate*.
+6. Mix by pipetting 10 times or pulse-spin.
+Seal plate.
+Spin down.
+7. Re-label this plate as the *Ligation Plate*.
 Keep on ice.
-5. Pre-heat the thermocycler to the starting temperature of the *Ligation Program* that was mentioned above.
+8. Pre-heat the thermocycler to the starting temperature of the *Ligation Program* that was mentioned above.
-6. Using the Integra mini-96 12.5 µL pipettor, transfer 4 µL from the *Post-Extension Plate* to the *Ligation Plate*.
+9. Place samples in the pre-heated thermal cycler and run the *Ligation Program*.
+10. While the program runs, place the contents of the *Post-Ligation Cleanup Tube* into a multichannel reservoir.
+Be sure to have have vigorously vortexed beforehand.
+11. Once done with the *Ligation Program*, remove plate from thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
+12. Using a P100, aliqout 6.4 µL of the SPRISelect or AMPure XP beads across all wells or desired number of wells.
-10. Mix by pipetting or pulse-spin.
+13. Mix by pipetting 10 times or pulse-spin.
 Spin down.
-7. Place samples in the pre-heated thermal cycler and run the *Ligation Program*.
-8. Once done with the *Ligation Program*, proceed to bead cleanup with SPRISelect or AMPure XP beads.
-9. Using the Integra mini-96 125 µL, pipette 8 µL from the *Ligation Plate* to the *Ligation Bead Cleanup* plate.
-10. Mix by pipetting or pulse-spin.
-Spin down.
-11. Incubate the libraries at room temperature for 5 minutes off-magnet.
+14. Incubate the libraries at room temperature for 5 minutes off-magnet.
+15. During the incubation, set up the 80% ethanol plate for use during the bead wash steps.
+Using a multichannel reservoir, pour 26 mL 80% ethanol within.
+With a P1000 multichannel, aliquot 260 µL of ethanol across a new 96-well plate.
+16. Transfer libraries to the Integra mini-96 125 µL pipettor.
+Place the magnet onto the platform, followed by the plate with beads.
+Be sure to set up another plate for waste generated during the cleanup.
-12. Place the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
+17. Incubate the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
-13. Remove and discard the clear supernatant; take care not to remove any beads.
+18. Remove and discard the clear supernatant (~14.4 µL); take care not to remove any beads.
-14. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
+19. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
 Remove and discard the supernatant.
-15. Repeat the previous step for a second wash.
+20. Repeat the previous step for a second wash.
-16. Quickly spin down.
+21. Quickly spin down.
-17. Using the Integra mini-96 12.5 µL pipettor, remove any residual ethanol.
+22. Using the Integra mini-96 µL pipettor, remove any residual ethanol.
-18. Remove libraries from the magnet, and add 22 µL of nuclease-free water to elute.
+23. Remove libraries from the magnet, and add 22 µL of nuclease-free water to elute.
-19. Mix by pipetting or pulse-spin.
+24. Mix by pipetting or pulse-spin.
 Spin down.
-20. Incubate for 5 minutes to elute DNA off beads.
+25. Incubate for 5 minutes to elute DNA off beads.
-21. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
+26. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
 Transfer 20 µL of supernatant into a new 96-well plate.
+Label plate as *Post-Extension Plate*.
-22. Place in a speed vacuum and concentrate at the following specifications:
+27. Place in a speed vacuum and concentrate at the following specifications:
     - 37°C, 5 PSI, 10 - 20 minutes (Mode: V-AQ)
+    - While the samples are drying down, take Enzyme W4 out of the -20°C freezer to allow the enzyme to thaw before adding to the *Indexing PCR Master Mix*.
+    - Remove the xGen UDI Primers from the -20°C and thaw on ice.
+Be sure to spin down before use.
-23. Add 4 µL of low EDTA TE Buffer, vortex to redissolve pellet, and briefly spin down.
-Label plate as *Post-Ligation Plate*.
+28. Add 4 µL of low EDTA TE Buffer, vortex to redissolve pellet, and briefly spin down.

 >[!NOTE]
->Safe Stopping Point.
+> Safe Stopping Point.
 Samples can be briefly stored at 4°C or at -20°C overnight.

 ### Indexing PCR
 1. Preheat the thermal cycler to the starting temperature of the *Indexing PCR Program* as described in the Appendix.
 2. Ensure that the Indexing PCR Master Mix is ready.
 Add Enzyme W4 just before use.
 3. Pulse-vortex the Master Mix for 10 seconds, then briefly centrifuge.
 4. Using a PCR strip tube, evenly aliquot the Indexing PCR Master Mix amongst the 8 tubes.
-5. Using a P20 multichannel pipette, aliquot 5 µL of the Extension Master Mix across the *Indexing PCR Plate*.
+5. Using a P20 multichannel pipette, aliquot 5 µL of the *Indexing PCR Master Mix* across the *Post-Extension Plate*.
-6. Mix by pipetting or pulse-spin.
+6. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 Keep on ice.
+Relabel as *Indexing PCR Plate*.
-7. Using the Integra mini-96 12.5 µL pipettor, transfer 4 µL from the *Post-Ligation Plate* to the *Indexing PCR Plate*.
+7. Using the Integra mini-96 12.5 µL pipettor, transfer 1 µL from the xGen UDI Primer Plate to the *Indexing PCR Plate*.
-8. Mix by pipetting or pulse-spin.
+8. Mix by pipetting 10 times or pulse-spin.
 Spin down.
 9. Place samples in the pre-heated thermal cycler and run the *Indexing PCR Program*.
+10. While the program runs, place the contents of the *Post-Indexing PCR Cleanup Tube* into a multichannel reservoir.
+Be sure to have have vigorously vortexed beforehand.
-10. Once done with the *Indexing PCR Program*, proceed to bead cleanup with SPRISelect or AMPure XP beads.
+11. Once done with the *Indexing PCR Program*, remove plate from thermal cycler and proceed to bead cleanup with SPRISelect or AMPure XP beads.
-11. Using the Integra mini-96 12.5 µL, pipette 10 µL from the *Indexing PCR Plate* to the *Indexing PCR Bead Cleanup* plate.
+12. Using a P20, aliqout 8.5 µL of the SPRISelect or AMPure XP beads across all wells or desired number of wells.
-10. Mix by pipetting or pulse-spin.
+13. Mix by pipetting 10 times or pulse-spin.
 Spin down.
-11. Incubate the libraries at room temperature for 5 minutes off-magnet.
+14. Incubate the libraries at room temperature for 5 minutes off-magnet.
+15. During the incubation, set up the 80% ethanol plate for use during the bead wash steps.
+Using a multichannel reservoir, pour 26 mL 80% ethanol within.
+With a P1000 multichannel, aliquot 260 µL of ethanol across a new 96-well plate.
+16. Transfer libraries to the Integra mini-96 125 µL pipettor.
+Place the magnet onto the platform, followed by the plate with beads.
+Be sure to set up another plate for waste generated during the cleanup.
-12. Place the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
+17. Incubate the samples on a magnetic rack until a pellet is formed and the solution clears (~ 2 minutes)
-13. Using the Integra mini-96 125 µL pipettor to remove and discard the clear supernatant; take care not to remove any beads.
+18. Remove and discard the clear supernatant (~18.5 µL); take care not to remove any beads.
-14. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
+19. Keeping the plate on the magnet, add 125 µL of 80% ethanol, and incubate for 30 seconds.
 Remove and discard the supernatant.
-15. Repeat the previous step for a second wash.
+20. Repeat the previous step for a second wash.
-16. Quickly spin down.
+21. Quickly spin down.
-17. Using the Integra mini-96 12.5 µL pipettor, remove any residual ethanol.
+22. Using the Integra mini-96 µL pipettor, remove any residual ethanol.
-18. Remove libraries from the magnet, and add 12 µL of nuclease-free water to elute.
+23. Remove libraries from the magnet, and add 12 µL of nuclease-free water to elute.
-19. Mix by pipetting or pulse-spin.
+24. Mix by pipetting or pulse-spin.
 Spin down.
-20. Incubate for 5 minutes to elute DNA off beads.
+25. Incubate for 5 minutes to elute DNA off beads.
-21. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
-Transfer 10 µL of supernatant into a new 96 well plate.
+26. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
+Transfer 10 µL of supernatant into a new 96-well plate.
+27. Repeat steps 12-26 for a secondary bead cleanup.

 >[!NOTE]
->Safe Stopping Point.
-Samples can be briefly stored at 4°C or at -20°C overnight.
+> Safe Stopping Point.
+Samples can be now be stored at -20°C.

 ## Library QC